 Tip: Intercity sherut fares are virtually the same as bus fares, except on Shabbat, when they double (because no buses run).
 Because sheruts carry fewer passengers than buses, and there is time to scrutinize passengers, many Israelis feel sheruts are a bit less likely to be terror targets than buses.

 In the main Israeli cities, such as Tel Aviv, Haifa, and Jerusalem, a car is not only unnecessary, it’s a burden.
-Parking is very difficult, and these cities are also cursed with such arcane driving regulations as “no left turns for 7 blocks, Sunday to Thursday 11am to 2pm.”
+Parking is very difficult, and these cities are also cursed with arcane driving regulations.
 Plus, taxis, sheruts, and buses are efficient and reasonably priced, so you can easily let someone else do the driving.

-Important Note: You cannot take a rental car into or out of Israel.
-Cars rented in Israel are not generally insured for damages or liability if taken into the West Bank or Gaza.
+Important Note: Cars rented in Israel are often not insured for damages or liability if taken into the West Bank or Gaza.
 That being said, most companies’ rental insurance does permit travel on Hwy.
 1, the main east-west highway from Jerusalem to The Dead Sea and on Route 90, the main road along The Dead Sea and the Jordan Valley from near Jericho north to Tiberias.
 Clarify these regulations each time you rent a car and get explicit instructions as to how to get to these roads in the West Bank, making sure not to stray anywhere else in the West Bank with your rental car.
 Also, clarify whether your car is insured for East Jerusalem, should you be planning to drive or stay in that part of the city.

-Road closures: In the ultrareligious neighborhoods of Jerusalem, such as Mea Shearim or Geula, and in ultrareligious quarters of some smaller cities, public roads are closed to cars for the duration of Shabbat.
+Road closures: In the ultrareligious neighborhoods of Jerusalem and in ultrareligious quarters of some smaller cities, public roads are closed to cars for the duration of Shabbat.
 Usually roads into these neighborhoods are blocked with rocks or boulders or police barriers.
 DO NOT TRY TO ENTER ANY ROAD BLOCKED OFF IN SUCH A WAY.
 Back up immediately and try to get away from the area.
 Drivers who inadvertently wander into such neighborhoods will have stones thrown at them and risk bodily harm.

 Renting a Car

 In general, you’ll do best, money-wise, reserving a car in advance of your arrival.
-Car-rental agencies, both international and local, rent small cars for about $45 to $70 a day, depending on the season and size of the car.
 If you plan to travel in the summer, or drive to the Negev and Eilat, you’ll want a car with air-conditioning that really works.

-The largest Israeli car-rental firm is Eldan (tel.
-800/938-5000 or 888/243-5326 in the U.S. and Canada or 08/951-5727 in the U.K.; www.eldan.co.il) and is always worth looking into.
+The largest Israeli car-rental firm is Eldan and is always worth looking into.
 Its fleet of cars is larger and more varied than those of the international agencies, and it often has discounts.
 Eldan also offers more offices and service centers throughout the country than any of its noninternational, Israeli competitors, so if you have a breakdown, you have a better chance of getting a replacement quickly.